 Venture into Kanab’s Belly of the Dragon

 A nice little 20 minute stop right off HWY 89.
 There is a dirt road on the west side of 89.
 Look for the brown Zion sign.
 The dirt road takes you to a parking lot where you can see the entrance to the tunnel.
-The tunnel was originally designed to divert water.
-However, it was never used and has eroded to look like the “belly” of a dragon.
+Engineers originally designed the tunnel to divert water.
+However, it remained unused and has eroded, now resembling a dragon’s belly.
 This is a very short hike under the highway.

-Walking you immediately notice the temperature becomes a few degrees cooler on this hot summer day, a pleasant reprieve from the sun.
-If you are inclined, there is a rock face at the end that you could climb.
+Walking we immediately noticed the temperature became a few degrees cooler on this hot summer day, a pleasant reprieve from the sun.
+If you like, you could climb the rock face at the end.
+We decided to skip this.

 Moqui Cave Museum Image by Brigitte Werner from Pixabay